-If you paid wages to a household employee in a home that is not on a for-profit farm, you must report the taxes on Schedule H. If you paid wages to other nonfarm workers, do not report these on Form 943.
-Report them on Form 941, Employer's Quarterly Federal Tax Return.
+If you paid wages to a household employee in a home that is not on a for-profit farm, you must report the taxes on Schedule H (Form 1040).
+If you paid wages to other nonfarm workers, do not report these on Form 943.
+Taxes on wages paid to nonfarm workers are reported on Form 941/941-SS, Employer's QUARTERLY Federal Tax Return, or Form 944/944-SS, Employer's ANNUAL Federal Tax Return.
 See Pub.
 926, Household Employer's Tax Guide, for more information about household employees.